ltn22/ICMPv6/draft-barthel-oam-schc.md

 propagating the Echo Request message over the LPWAN.

 This is the recommended behavior with the Code 0 (default value) of the Echo Request message.
-In addition, this document defines two other Code values to achieve two other behaviors.

-The resulting three behaviors are shown on {{Fig-ICMPv6-ping}} and described below:
+The resulting behavior is shown on {{Fig-ICMPv6-ping}} and described below:

 ~~~~